 - Welcoming: As we sing a blessing of welcoming to the visiting spirits of Shabbat, we take this opportunity to welcome all of the guests who are joining us tonight and bringing the spirit of Shabbat with them.
 You can use this as an opportunity to go around and welcome/introduce each person.

-- God's messengers: A respectful and gracious salutation to God's messengers, harbingers of the Shabbat queen.
-With this comes an understanding that our friends around us are those very same messengers, and we welcome their arrival and the spirit of Shabbat they have brought with them.
+- God's messengers: A respectful and gracious welcome to God's messengers, harbingers of the Shabbat queen.
+With this comes an understanding that our friends around us are those very same messengers, and we welcome their arrival.

 - Song in praise of women.
 Also seen as symbolizing the Shabbat queen, or the Jewish people who are mystically compared to the woman to God's man.